 News Dean Skelos hasn’t made up his mind about taking the stand State Sen. Dean Skelos (R-Rockville Centre), left, and his son, Adam Skelos, in November as they arrive for their federal corruption trial in Manhattan.
 Photo Credit: Charles Eckert By Nicole Fuller email@example.com @NicoleFuller Updated December 8, 2015 7:47 AM Print Share fbShare Tweet Email State Sen. Dean Skelos will wait until prosecutors rest their case to make a final decision whether to testify at his federal corruption trial, his attorney said Monday.
 “At this point, we don’t plan on calling defense witnesses,” attorney Robert Gage said.
 “With regard to Senator Skelos, we think that decision is properly made at the close of the government’s case. ...
 If he were to testify, there is a possibility of character witnesses.”
 If Dean Skelos takes the stand in his own defense, he would be subject to cross-examination by the prosecution.
 The disclosure that the Republican Nassau County state senator and former majority leader is still weighing his options on whether to take the stand came at Monday’s charge conference, where attorneys for the government and the defense hammered out the language of the charges given to the jury.
 The jury had Monday off.
 The attorney for Adam Skelos, the senator’s son and co-defendant, has previously said his client will not take the stand nor call any character witnesses.
 U.S. District Court Judge Kimba Wood said during the three-hour conference that the defense could not seek to elicit testimony on cross-examination from Albany lobbyist Nick Barrella, whose testimony resumes Tuesday morning, about the fact that Adam Skelos is adopted, nor that there were “tough times for Adam as a youth.”
 Wood said: “It’s my view that bringing in the adoption is likely to play upon the sympathy of the jury.”
 The prosecution intends to rest its case by noon Tuesday, said Assistant U.S. Attorney Rahul Mukhi, and estimates its closing arguments will take about 3 1⁄2 hours.
 Attorneys for both father and son estimated a similar time frame.
 Barrella worked for AbTech, one of three companies prosecutors allege the senator pressured to give jobs to Adam while important business interests of those companies were pending before the State Legislature.
 Dean Skelos, 67, and Adam Skelos, 33, are charged with using the senior Skelos’ clout to get Adam work from developer Glenwood Management of New Hyde Park, Roslyn-based malpractice firm Physicians Reciprocal Insurers and Arizona-based AbTech Industries.
 Dean Skelos and Adam Skelos, both of Rockville Centre, have pleaded not guilty.
 By Nicole Fuller firstname.lastname@example.org @NicoleFuller Nicole Fuller is Newsday's senior criminal justice reporter.
 She began working at Newsday in 2012 and previously covered local government.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.